Heat from Mine workings

 Zig Zag Project

 Targeting people who feel isolated due to disability, unemployment, mental health or other issues, ‘Zigzag Days’ is being coordinated by Haltwhistle Partnership and will put on minibus trips to visit beauty spots and nature reserves, sites of cultural or historical significance, and other places of interest in the Northumberland National Park and North Peninnes AONB.
 The day out will include a visit to nearby cafe/tea room for refreshments.

-Zigzag Days is free of charge to participants unless there is an admission fee to the site being visited.
-Individuals will pay for their own refreshments purchased during the day.
+Zigzag Days is free of charge to participants although a small donation towards the costs is appreciated.
+Individuals also pay for any admission fee (know in advance) and their own refreshments purchased during the day.